splineclaw/e621dl/README.md

 There is quite a bit of information here.
 Since last time **e621dl** was run on 2014-06-27, there have been 8 uploads that match the search "cat".
 One post did not contain every tag which we specified.
 This is because e621 will only accept 5 initial tags and any additional tags are checked by e621dl.
 1 post has a tag that was in our blacklist, so it will be skipped.
 2 posts have already been downloaded in a previous run, so they will also be skipped.
 The 4 remaining posts will be downloaded and added the downloads folder.
 Once they have been downloaded, **e621dl** updates its last run date to the day before it was run, 2014-11-26, and is ready for its next use.

-## Automation of **e621dl**
+# Automation of **e621dl**

 It should be recognized that **e621dl**, as a script, can be scheduled to run nightly, keeping the user's local collections always up-to-date, however, the methods for doing this are dependent on the user's platform, and are outside the scope of this guide.

-# Feedback and Feature Requests
+# Feedback and Requests

-If you have any ideas on how to make this script run better, or for features you would like to see in the future, open a detailed issue and I will try to read it as soon as possible.
+If you have any ideas on how to make this script run better, or for features you would like to see in the future, [open an issue](https://github.com/Wulfre/e621dl/issues) and I will try to read it as soon as possible.

 # Donations

-Since this script was initially written by @wwyaiykycnf I will leave their donation section as it was before I forked the repository.
+Since this script was initially written by [**@wwyaiykycnf**](https://github.com/wwyaiykycnf) I will leave their donation section as it was before I forked the repository.

 If you've benefitted from this _free_ project, why not [buy me something on Amazon?](http://amzn.com/w/20RZIUHXLO6R4) There's tons of cheap bullshit on there I would totally get a kick out of owning.